dominic-ks/bdvs-password-reset/README.md

 1. User requests a password reset.
 A 4 digit code is emailed to their registered email address
 2. The user enters the code when setting a new password, which is only set if the code is valid and has not expired

+It is also possible to check the validity of a code without resetting the password which enables the possibility of setting the password by other means, or having a two stage process for checking the code and resetting the password if desired.

 Default settings are to use a 4 digit numerical code which has a life span of 15 minutes, afterwhich a new code would need to be requested.

 ## Endpoints